anuraio/anura-sdk-java/README.md

 AnuraDirect direct = new AnuraDirect(true);
 ```

-### Create an DirectRequest object for AnuraDirect client
+### Create a DirectRequest object for AnuraDirect client

 ```java
 DirectRequestBuilder builder = new DirectRequestBuilder();